 Adjuster: When you submit a claim, your insurance company needs to figure out the extent of the damage or loss so they can determine a settlement amount.
 The person they assign to do this is called an adjuster.

 All perils: Rather than purchasing comprehensive and collision coverage separately for your vehicle, you have the option of getting all perils coverage.
 This is a blanket auto coverage (also known as “all risks” coverage) that includes both collision and comprehensive with a single deductible.
-All perils also includes extra coverage for vehicle theft by an employee or someone in the household.
+All perils also include extra coverage for vehicle theft by an employee or someone in the household.

 Bare land condominium: A bare land condominium is typically a detached home built on commonly-owned land.
 The owner would own both the structure and the plot of land it’s built on.
 The condo corporation would receive fees from the owners to maintain the common areas within the community.

-Deductible: Before your insurance company can pay out your claim, you need to first pay the
+Deductible: Before your insurance company can pay out your claim, you need to first pay the deductible amount you agreed to when you purchased your insurance.
+Once the deductible is paid, your insurer will cover the rest.

 Depreciation: A decrease in value over a period of time due to wear and tear.